Mart van Saane

 Debugging code is one of the most rewarding tasks in development for me.
 It is a very raw form of problem-solving.
 Where I tend to solve problems more “scientifically” than most developers, by validating that every piece of the code does exactly what I expect.

 As software engineering tends to be very brain-intensive work.
 I like to relax my brain in my free time, and tire my body instead.
 For the past few years, my main passion has been rock climbing.
 But from a young age I also compete in a motorcycle trials events.
 I especially love being outdoors in nature during these activities.
-Which is the main reason why I am currently looking to move to the UK, because the Netherlands certainly is not the best for either of these passions.
+Which is the main reason why I am currently making the move to Canada, because the Netherlands is certainly not the best for either of these passions.